-- The Citadel Council has strict regulations on any research that might lead to the creation of AI, partly because of the whole Geth-Quarian conflict.
-Despite this, you encounter two rogue AI programs in just the first game - one which evolved from a casino-cheating program, and one built by your own bosses as a tactical tool.
-The second one is repurposed by Cerberus and ends up working for you under her new name, EDI.
+- Despite the Council's laws against it, you encounter two rogue AI programs in just the first game - one which evolved from a casino-cheating program, and one built by your own bosses as a tactical tool.
+Cerberus steals the second one and it ends up working for you under her new name, EDI.

-- The Terrans in the X series are extremely paranoid after their own Terraformers went crazy after a bad upgrade, gained sentience and began terraforming the Terrans.
-Now they have a military group dedicated to eradicating AI's.
+- The Terrans in the X-Universe series are extremely paranoid after their own Terraformers went crazy after a bad software upgrade, gained sentience and began "terraforming" the Earth and any Terran ships in sight.
+Now the Terrans have a military group - the AGI Task Force - dedicated to eradicating AI's.
 Considering that the terraformers became the Xenon who spent the entire series terrorizing the commonwealth, they're quite correct.

 The Second Sin of Hubris

 Anime and Manga